diwrrn/juula-admin/replit.md

 ## Overview

-This is a full-stack web application for managing a foods database.
-The application allows users to add, edit, delete, and organize food items with comprehensive nutrition information.
+This is a comprehensive full-stack web application for managing foods database, meals, and workout plans.
+The application allows users to add, edit, delete, and organize food items with comprehensive nutrition information, create detailed meal plans with multilingual support, and manage workout routines with exercise categories and plans.
 It's built with a modern React frontend and Express.js backend, using Firebase Firestore for data persistence.

 ## System Architecture